Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 - Pick ATS: Georgia Tech (+6.5)

 Nevada has an 8-3-0 record against the spread this season compared to Georgia Tech, who is 6-5-0 ATS.
-The Wolf Pack have a 5-6-0 record going over the point total, while games involving the Yellow Jackets have a record of 4-7-0 when it comes to hitting the over.
-The two teams score 151.7 points per game, 12.2 more points than this matchup's total.
+The Wolf Pack have gone over the point total in five games, while Yellow Jackets games have gone over four times.
+The two teams combine to score 151.7 points per game, 11.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM